 Journal Email: contact@SJEMed.com.

-Article processing charges are $200.
-Currently, there is a 50% discount for authors from GCC countries.
+Article processing charges are US$260.
+The details are provided at the end of this page.
 Article processing charges are payable upon acceptance of the manuscript.

 For every article, title page must be submitted separately to ensure blind review.

-Please submit language editing certificate and plagiarism report.
+Please submit a language editing certificate and plagiarism report.
 These can be submitted as additional files during the submission process.
-We recommend following services to provide Language editing certificate and plagiarism report.
+We recommend the following services to provide Language Editing Certificate and plagiarism report.

 Announcements of conferences, meetings, courses, awards and other news items likely to be of interest to the readers should be emailed with the name and address of the person from whom additional information can be obtained.
 Up to 100 words only.

 The contributors are required to provide names of three qualified reviewers who have had experience in the subject of the submitted manuscript, but who are not affiliated with the same institutes as the contributor/s.

 Language and grammar: We suggest using American English but UK English is also acceptable.
 Please don't mix the two.

 Original articles: Randomized controlled trials, intervention studies, studies of screening and diagnostic test, outcome studies, cost effectiveness analyses, case-control series, and surveys with high response rate, basic research and technology research.